ITClubPulchowk/laptop-guide/LAPTOP_GUIDE.md

    - Memory - 8GB DDR4 2666MHz RAM [Expandable upto 16 gb maybe]
    - Storage -1TB HDD 7200RPM
 - **Review**
- -Pros: Pretty good for the price range.
+    - Pros: Pretty good for the price range.
 Keyboard is decent enough for normal typing uses too.
-Good Cooling Systems -Cons:Lets not talk about the Elan Mousepad, just forget its presence.
+Good Cooling Systems
+    - Cons:Lets not talk about the Elan Mousepad, just forget its presence.
 Brightness is not that good for outdoor conditions.
 HDD gets used to 100% alot
 - **Recommendation** SSD upgrade is a must